versatiles-org/versatiles-documentation/compendium/introduction.md

 1. Geospatial data, satellite imagery and aerial photography, is often copyrighted, making it expensive and inaccessible for open use.
    Some governments have not yet embraced the idea of open data and instead produce geospatial data mainly for commercial purposes.
-2. Presenting map data on the web in an interactive format can be complex due to various factors such as data formats, geographic projections, server infrastructure requirements and the intricacies of front-end frameworks.
+2. Presenting map data on the web in an interactive format can be complex due to various factors such as data formats, geographic projections, server infrastructure requirements and the intricacies of frontend frameworks.

 Despite these challenges, the wealth of available data, standards and frameworks - many of which are open or freely available - provides a unique opportunity to build a web mapping infrastructure.
 However, the diversity of solutions makes it difficult to put the pieces together.